-Any member of the ARC may, at any time, resign from the Committee upon written notice delivered to the Board of Directors of Splinter Creek.
+Any member of the ARC may, at any time, resign from the Committee upon written notice delivered to the Developer or, following the sale of all Developer lots, to the Board of the HOA.

 7.4 Meetings

 The Architectural Review Committee meets as necessary to properly perform its duties.
 A vote of a majority of the members shall constitute an act by the ARC.
 It is also the responsibility of the Architectural Review Committee to keep on file all submittals and copies of all written responses to owners and to serve as a record of all actions taken.